Norah Smyth

-Norah Lyle-Smyth (22 March 1874 - 1963) was a British suffragette, photographer and socialist activist.
+Norah Lyle-Smyth (22 March 1874 - 30 July 1962) was a British suffragette, photographer and socialist activist.

-Life
+Early life

-Smyth was born into a wealthy family, and was the niece of the composer and suffragette Ethel Smyth.
-Until his death in 1912, her father controlled many aspects of her life, refusing her permission to attend university or marry her cousin, as she had hoped.
+Smyth was born on 22 March 1874, into a wealthy family, and was the niece of the composer and suffragette Ethel Smyth.
+She was raised in Cheshire in a turreted mansion.
+Until his death in 1912, Smyth's father controlled many aspects of her life, refusing her permission to attend university or marry her cousin, as she had hoped.
 Instead, she devoted her time to private study, the arts, and village life.